Words Do Matter

 When I first thought about a need for this “web polishing” service, I had doubts.
 I worried that my concerns about website errors were mine alone.
 However…

 Below the “Fast Track” button are links to some articles by a variety of business experts.
 All of them discuss the strongly negative effects of grammar glitches.
 For those in haste, above each link is a quote from that article that provides a summary.

-Further down is a link to a page showing responses to an informal survey about responses to grammar glitches.
+Further down is a link to a page showing responses to my informal survey about responses to grammar glitches.
 I don’t pretend that it was 100% scientific, but the intensity of many of the responses exceeded my expectations.
 The consensus is that correct use of words is crucial if a website is to give viewers a positive impression of the owner and/or business that it represents.

 Potential Harm to Business

 “Good grammar gives website content an air of authority.”